tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 method needs to be called for one or more sequences to source any transactions.
 That start() call can be provided directly in user code.
-Alternatively, the user can specify a sequence to be started automatically upon a certain phase via the uvm_config_db.
+Alternatively, the user can specify a sequence to be started automatically upon a certain phase via the UVMConfigDb.